DarkStoorM/JumpRoyale/wip_README.md

 ## Create the Arena

-1)   print Jumper's current height
+1)   Print Jumper's current height
-2)   measure the real-world achievable height in the new system
+2)   Measure the real-world achievable height in the new system
+3)   Generate a tunnel

 ~~The new height has to be measured, because with 6000 height, there might be not enough variety when new sprites are considered.
 Although, 6k sounds like impossible height to climb on a single session, it just has to be checked due to the different block generation system.~~